Skip to content

 Tested with GNU (gfortran), Intel (ifort/ifx), IBM XL, and PGI compilers.

-FoBiS.py reads the fobos file at the repository root and handles all inter-module dependencies automatically.
+FoBiS.py is a Fortran build system that reads a fobos configuration file and handles inter-module dependencies automatically.

 bash